Motoori Norinaga: Motoori Norinaga Former Residence

 The former residence of Motoori Norinaga Motoori Norinaga kyu-taku (本居宣長旧宅) was constructed in 1691 as a retirement retreat by his grandfather, Ozu Sanshiemon Sadaharu.
 Originally located in the Uomachi neighborhood of Matsusaka, it was relocated to its present site within the grounds of Matsusaka Castle in 1909.
-Motoori Norinaga lived from age 12 to his death at age 72.
+Motoori Norinaga lived there from age 12 to his death at age 71.

 When Norinaga was 11 years old, his father, Ozu Sadatoshi Sanshiemon, died.
 His brother-in-law, Ozu Sogoro Sadaharu, took over the business, but the Ozu family's luck gradually began to decline.
 The following year, Norinaga was forced to move to the retreat built by his grandfather, together with his mother, one of his younger brothers and two younger sisters.
 Norinaga then lived in this house until his death at the age of 72, except for seven years when he studied medicine in Kyoto when he was young.

 After the death of his brother-in-law, Norinaga succeeded the Ozu family, but stopped doing business.
 He worked as a town doctor using this house as a clinic, while he worked on the study of Japanese classical literature, and wrote the "Kojikiden," and other works.
 When Norinaga was 53 years old, he remodeled the storeroom on the second floor to create a new study.
 He hung a bell (suzu) on a pillar between the floors of his study and named this study "Suzunoya".
 His descendants continued to live in this house until the Meiji period; however, as the new Meiji government gave increasing prominence to his works as the basis of State Shinto and kokugaku studies, a movement arose to preserve the structure.
 In 1909, it was relocated to the grounds of Matsusaka Castle and effort has been made to preserve the interior as closely as possible to the time when it was used by Norinaga.
 In 1953, the structure and the site of Uomachi before the relocation were designated as a Special National Monument.

 Portions of the building are open to the public as part of the Motoori Norinaga Commemorative Museum (本居宣長記念館, Motoori Norinaga kinenkan).
 Motoori's writing studio on the second floor contains some examples of original manuscripts.
 The museum houses many artifacts that are protected as Important Cultural Properties of Japan, of which only a small portion is on display at any time.